mattslay/wwBusinessPro/readme.md

 ## Change Log
 ----

+**Version 5.4.0 - [2020-12-26]**
+1. wwBusinessPro.prg - CalculateValue() method: Added (With Buffering = .t.) expression so it will correctly calculate values from local cached values in the cursor.

+**Version 5.3.1 - [2020-12-23]**
+1. wwBusinessPro.prg: Updated ZapCursorAndCompareCursor() method to test if "_original" cursor needs to be created.
+2. Moved repo from BitBucket (Mercurial) to GitHub (git)

 **Version 5.3.0 - [2020-05-26]**
 1. wwBusinessPro.Get() method: fixed a bug when passing tcAlternateLookupFilter parameter.
 2. wwBusinessProUtils.prg: